open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 - **CouchDB:** [http://localhost:2300](http://localhost:2300)
 - **ChatAPI:** [http://localhost:5050](http://localhost:5050)

-To verify that the Planet service is running, visit [http://localhost:3300](http://localhost:3300) or [http://127.0.0.1:3300](http://127.0.0.1:3300) and check if the planet configuration screen appears. **Please leave this page open and we will handle the configuration of planet in the next step.**
+To verify that the Planet service is running, visit [http://localhost:3300](http://localhost:3300) or [http://127.0.0.1:3300](http://127.0.0.1:3300) and check if the planet configuration screen appears. **Please leave the page open and we will handle the configuration of planet in the next step.**

 ## More about Docker and Docker Compose Commands